apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory.md

 ### Parameters

 #### ***directory_path***:
 The destination directory.
-It can also be specified in OPTIONS using ```path```.
-If LOCAL is used, the directory is on the local file system.
+It can also be specified in `OPTIONS` using `path`.
+The `LOCAL` keyword is used to specify that the directory is on the local file system.

 #### ***file_format***:
 The file format to use for the insert.
-It could be TEXT, CSV, JSON, JDBC, PARQUET, ORC, HIVE, DELTA, and LIBSVM, or a fully qualified class name of a custom implementation of org.apache.spark.sql.sources.DataSourceRegister.
+Valid options are `TEXT`, `CSV`, `JSON`, `JDBC`, `PARQUET`, `ORC`, `HIVE`, `DELTA`, `LIBSVM`, or a fully qualified class name of a custom implementation of `org.apache.spark.sql.sources.DataSourceRegister`.

 #### ***query***:
-A query (SELECT statement) that provides the rows to be inserted.
+A `SELECT` statement that provides the rows to be inserted.